-A developed can be analyzed throughout this paperspacecraft’sThis document is a template for Microsoft Word 2001 or later.
-If you are reading a hard-copy or .pdf version of this document, download the AIAA Meeting Papers Template from the Meeting Paper Author page at www.aiaa.org or from the Technical Presenter Resources page for the appropriate AIAA forum, and use it to prepare your manuscript.

-Authors using Microsoft Word will first need to save the AIAA Meeting PapersTemplate.dotx file in the “Templates” directory of their hard drive.
-To do so, simply open the AIAA Meeting Papers Template.dotx file and then click “File>Save As:” to save the template.
-[Note: Windows users will need to indicate “Save as Type>Document Template (*.dot)” when asked in the dialogue box; Mac users should save the file in the “My Templates” directory.]
-To create a new document using this template, use the command “File>New>From Template” (Windows) or “File>Project Gallery>My Templates” (Mac).
-To create your formatted manuscript, type your own text over sections of the Template, or cut and paste from another document and then use the available markup styles.
-Note that special formatting such as subscripts, superscripts, and italics may be lost when you copy your text into the template.
-See Section V for more detailed formatting guidelines.
+A developed model for a NEA capturing system can be analyzed throughout this paper.
+The system’s main functionality is to stabilize a NEA to support its mining.
+The proposed system exhibits economic and technical qualities paving the way in asteroid mining for future innovation.
+The means to capture, stabilize, and mine massive asteroids is still in early development and difficult to quantify its potential payoff.
+Asteroids’ value in commercial manufacturing and as fuel in more feasible space missions drive the technical development of asteroid mining in recent years as a future alternative to limited resources in different environments.
+Most modern research and development on the topic delves into planetary defense against asteroids using lasers or mining regolith as it would apply to National Aeronautics and Space Administration’s (NASA’s) ambitious goal of exploring Mars and supporting long-term inhabitance of Mars.
+The paper showcases the proposed system’s attributes to capture NEAs and the means by which it would integrate into various spacecraft’s and space missions alike, showing its architecture and assessment to validate the feasibility of its application.

 The presented NEA capturing system includes not only its functionality for capturing the asteroid but the supporting interfaces for coordinating its movements.
 The scope of the system provides enough breadth to support logistics immediately before and after entering the vicinity of an asteroid to lend credence to its practicality and realism.
 The critical subcomponents consist of the capturing system’s netting, anchor captors, locking mechanics, autonomy, and supporting interfaces.
 The system derives its value from these subcomponents’ design as they determine the majority of the system’s testability and growth for future innovation.
 Decision matrices seen in the figures below each subsection showcase the logic behind each subsystem’s design, hoping to shed light on the demand for further analysis in the field of asteroid mining.